 - 1. Each team is allocated 5 objects from the list (or an amount equal to the number of players in the team). - 2.
 Each team must come up with estimate capacities for their 5 objects.
 Although teams can confer, the players on each team should be responsible for estimating the capacity of 1 object each.
 It should be explained to the children that the winning team will be the team that estimates most accurately. - 3.
 When the children are happy with their estimates, they should write them up on the whiteboard in the appropriate space on the grid. - 4.
-Each child should also rename the unit of capacity in the adjacent space on the whiteboard e.g. 11 250ml = 1250ml. - 5.
 Only after a team has filled in its estimates on the whiteboard should it collect its measuring containers.
-Each team collects a selection of measuring containers of different capacities (250ml, 500ml and 1 litre) and shapes (tall, wide and narrow). - 6.
-Each child on the team fills his/her object with water. - 7.
-The child then pours all the water from the object into an empty measuring container. - 8.
+Each team collects a selection of measuring containers of different capacities (250ml, 500ml and 1 litre) and shapes (tall, wide and narrow). - 5.
+Each child on the team fills his/her object with water. - 6.
+The child then pours all the water from the object into an empty measuring container. - 7.
 The child looks at the markings on the measuring container to measure the exact volume of water.
-This measurement is the capacity of the object. - 9.
-As before, the measurements are then filled in on the grid on the whiteboard, with the teacher checking to make sure the measurement is accurate each time, and working with the children where necessary. - 10.
-Along with filling in an item's capacity on the whiteboard, each child should also rename the capacity as either a fraction or a decimal.
-(If a fraction is chosen only 1⁄4, 1⁄2 or 3⁄4 should be used). - 11.
-The children then go back to their teams. - 12.
-Using the paper and pencils, each child must work out the difference between the estimate and the actual capacity of his/her object, by taking the smaller measurement from the bigger measurement. - 13.
-The child then writes up his/her answer in the 'Difference' column on the classroom grid. - 14.
-The children can also physically see the difference between their estimates and the actual capacities of their objects. - 15.
-Each child should pour into a measuring container, the amount of water that he/she estimated to be the capacity of his/her object to be. - 16.
+This measurement is the capacity of the object. - 8.
+As before, the measurements are then filled in on the grid on the whiteboard, with the teacher checking to make sure the measurement is accurate each time, and working with the children where necessary. - 9.
+The children then go back to their teams. - 10.
+Using the paper and pencils, each child must work out the difference between the estimate and the actual capacity of his/her object, by taking the smaller measurement from the bigger measurement. - 11.
+The child then writes up his/her answer in the 'Difference' column on the classroom grid. - 12.
+The children can also physically see the difference between their estimates and the actual capacities of their objects. - 13.Each child should pour into a measuring container, the amount of water that he/she estimated to be the capacity of his/her object to be. - 14.
 Then the child should start to pour this volume of water into his/her empty object.
 If the estimate was lower than the actual capacity, the child can see how much more water would be required to fill the object.
-If the estimate was higher than the actual capacity, the child can see how much excess water is left in the measuring container. - 17.
-When all of the answers are written up in the 'Difference' column, the teacher goes through the answers on the whiteboard to ensure that they are correct. - 18.
-The teacher explains that the smaller the difference, the closer that person was to guessing the actual capacity of his/her object. - 19.
-Finally, the measurements in the 'Difference' column for the 5 objects of each team are added together.

-20. The winning team is the team with the smallest answer i.e. the smallest combined difference between the estimates and the measurements of their allocated objects.
+If the estimate was higher than the actual capacity, the child can see how much excess water is left in the measuring container. - 15.
+When all of the answers are written up in the 'Difference' column, the teacher goes through the answers on the whiteboard to ensure that they are correct. - 16.
+The teacher explains that the smaller the difference, the closer that person was to guessing the actual capacity of his/her object. - 17.
+Finally, the measurements in the 'Difference' column for the 5 objects of each team are added together. - 18.
+The winning team is the team with the smallest answer i.e. the smallest combined difference between the estimates and the measurements of their allocated objects.